 Web applications, e-commerce platforms, social networking platforms, content management systems (CMS), customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, API development, real-time applications, educational platforms and learning management systems (LMS), job boards, blogs and publishing platforms, forums and discussion boards, booking and reservation systems, and survey and feedback systems.

-1. Full-Stack Frameworks:
+1. Full-stack Frameworks:

 Symfony: Highly secure and flexible framework based on the MVC (Model-View-Controller) design pattern.
 Offers high customization and powerful tools for complex enterprise applications, but has a steeper learning curve compared.